dabit3/building-a-subgraph-workshop/README.md

 ![Subgraph Workshop](images/header.png)

-In this workshop, you'll learn how to build and deploy a subgraph using the [Zora NFT](https://zora.co/) smart contract.
+In this workshop you'll learn how to build and deploy a subgraph using the [Zora NFT](https://zora.co/) smart contract.

 ### Prerequisites